Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Introduction

 \subsection{Strategy of the proof}

-\qquad Now let us discuss the key issues and main mathematical difficulties in the proof of Theorem \ref{t1.1}.
+Now let us discuss the key issues and main mathematical difficulties in the proof.
 It should be required to develop global smooth approximate solutions through an intricate limiting process.
 Our strategy contains two fundamental components: an application of the local existence theory with strictly positive initial density and the utilization of a blow-up criterion for solutions (cf. Lemma \ref{l2.1}).
 This framework enables us to build approximate solutions before passing to the limit as the initial density's lower bound approaches zero.
-The cornerstone of our analysis lies in obtaining uniform {\it a priori} estimates that remain valid throughout the limiting procedure.
+The cornerstone of our analysis lies in obtaining uniform {\it a priori} estimates for the bulk viscosity, that remain valid throughout the incompressible limit.
 It should be pointed out that the crucial techniques of proofs in \cite{Hoff05,D12,P14} cannot be adopted to the situation treated here, since their arguments rely heavily on the small initial energy.
 Consequently, some new observations and ideas are needed to establish the desired {\it a priori} estimates under the assumption \eqref{lam}.

 It was shown in \cite{SW11} that if $0<T^*<\infty$ is the maximal existence time of strong solutions to \eqref{a1}--\eqref{a4}, then